 The County’s financial and debt management policies guide the County’s capital investments, debt issuance and long-term financial management.
-The policies are generally based on bond rating agency guidance and criteria for highly rated jurisdictions and best practices in local government finance.
+The policies are formulated based on bond rating agency guidance, criteria for highly rated jurisdictions, and best practices in local government finance.
 Most recently updated in 2019, the County continuously reviews these policies with its financial advisors; the two most recent revisions to the policies in 2017 and 2019 are summarized below.

 Financial and Debt Management Policies

 Budgeting, Planning and Reserves

 Balanced Budget: Arlington County will adopt an annual General Fund budget in which the budgeted revenues and expenditures are equal (a balanced budget).
 Any one-time revenues will be used for one-time, non-recurring expenses such as capital, equipment, special studies, debt reduction, and reserve contributions.

 Long-Term Financial Planning: The County will annually develop a six-year forecast of General Fund revenues, expenditures and will maintain a biennially updated, ten-year Capital Improvement Plan (CIP).
 The ten-year forecast will incorporate projected reserve levels and impact of the CIP on the County’s debt ratios.

 General Fund Operating Reserve: An Operating Reserve will be maintained at no less than five and one-half percent of the County’s General Fund budget.
 The Operating Reserve shall be shown as a designation of total General Fund balance.
 Appropriations from the Operating Reserve require County Board approval and may only be made to meet a critical, unpredictable financial need.
 Any draw on the operating reserve will be replenished within the subsequent three (3) fiscal years.